 Nonetheless, Ica itself has a handful of landmarks.
 Most of all, it gives you the chance of experiencing a Peruvian town out of the tourist hot spots.

 Ica is a middle-sized, busy city around 300 kilometers south of Lima and home to almost 300,000 inhabitants.
 It is surrounded by fertile areas.
-Hence, the cultivation and export of asparagus, date palms, pecan nuts, cotton, mangoes, avocados, and many other products are an important economic factor.
+Hence, the cultivation and export of asparagus, date palms, pecan nuts, cotton, mangoes, avocados, and many other products are important economic factors.

 But most importantly, Ica is the center of Peruvian wine-growing – Perú’s signature liquor Pisco is distilled from grapes, after all.

 Obviously, the area was inhabited long before Spanish conqueror Geronimo Luis de Cabrera founded a town here in 1563.
 Traces can be found from the Incas, but also from pre-Inca ethnicities like the Paracas.

 Today, Ica is most certainly not the greatest place in all of Perú.
 It’s average Peruvian and when travelling, I enjoy average from time to time.